shibatales/traverse-contents/readme.md

 ## Prerequisites

 - Node.js installed on your computer.
+Yarn or pnpm is recommended for package management.

 ## Setup